minhnt02/My-Phishing-Case-3/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;+)The Telegram Targeting Challenge:
 The goal for this phase was to take over employees' Telegram accounts, but there was a big problem - not many people use Telegram.
 To steal a Telegram account, you first need to target someone who actually uses Telegram.
 But with a massive list of employees, how could I figure out who among them was using Telegram?
 I had no idea!

 So, the two immediate problems I needed to solve were: using a method other than email phishing and identifying employees who use Telegram.Among the information I was provided: full names, emails, and phone numbers(email was no longer an option).
-Looking at what I had left, I realized: phone numbers.Ah ha!
+Looking at what I had left, I realized: phone numbers.
+Ah ha!
 I still had a direct channel to contact my targets.
 This immediately led me to decide on using SMS phishing.

 However, to take over a target’s Telegram account, I needed to send them a malicious link leading to the fake Telegram page I had set up earlier.
 Sending a direct link like that via SMS would be extremely suspicious.
-So, I had to come up with an intermediary communication channel between SMS and the user to drop my malicious Telegram link.And, of course, Zalo was the perfect candidate - extremely popular with a massive user base in Vietnam.
+So, I had to come up with an intermediary communication channel between SMS and the user to drop my malicious Telegram link and Zalo was the perfect candidate - extremely popular with a massive user base in Vietnam.

 At this point, the plan was almost complete.
 My strategy would be: